Public affairs scholarships

 The Arizona City/County Management Association (ACMA) awards two annual scholarships of $2,000 each to graduate students in Arizona who aspire to a career in local government management.
 Visit the ACMA site for more information.

-what about the Public Service Loan Forgiveness?
+What about the Public Service Loan Forgiveness?

 Public Service Loan Forgiveness is a new program for federal student loan borrowers who work in certain kinds of jobs.
 It will forgive remaining debt after 10 years of eligible employment and qualifying loan payments.
 Only non-defaulted loans made under the William D. Ford Direct Loan Program are eligible for loan forgiveness.
 The borrower must have made 120 payments as part of the Direct Loan program in order to obtain this benefit.
 Only payments made on or after October 1, 2007 count toward the required 120 monthly payments.

 This program is for people with federal student loans who work in a wide range of "public service" jobs, including jobs in government and nonprofit 501(c)(3) organizations.
 In most cases, eligibility is based on whether you work for an eligible employer.
 Your job is eligible if you:

-are employed by any nonprofit, tax-exempt 501(c)(3) organization;
+- are employed by any nonprofit, tax-exempt 501(c)(3) organization;

-are employed by the federal government, a state government, local government, or tribal government (this includes the military and public schools and colleges); or
+- are employed by the federal government, a state government, local government, or tribal government (this includes the military and public schools and colleges); or

-serve in a full-time AmeriCorps or Peace Corps position.
+- serve in a full-time AmeriCorps or Peace Corps position.

-For more information: http://studentaid.ed.gov/PORTALSWebApp/students/english/PSF.jsp
+For more information: https://studentaid.gov/manage-loans/forgiveness-cancellation/public-service